giuseppeg/giuseppeg/README.md

 My name is Giuseppe and I’m a JavaScript and Web Engineer with a decade of industry experience 👴🏼

-Currently I am [available for hire](https://giuseppegurgone.com/hire-me) (remotely, preferabily contracts or [32h/week](https://twitter.com/giuseppegurgone/status/1273292564863606784)).
+Currently I am [available for hire](https://giuseppegurgone.com/hire-me) (remotely, freelance contracts).

 My areas of interest are:

 - JavaScript infrastructure: tooling, frameworks and libraries
+- React development
 - Design Systems and CSS architecture
 - Leadership and management roles